UT University Health Services

 What is mindful UT?

-mindful UT supports the mental health of UT students with mindfulness through a healing and equity-centered lens.
-This is accomplished through mindfulness-based classes, workshops and trainings.
+mindful UT promotes student mental health through mindfulness-based classes, workshops and trainings.

 What is mindfulness?